SVG Files: What They Are and How to Make One

 Logos

-The SVG format is particularly well suited for logos, which appear in website headers, emails, and in print on anything from pamphlets to hoodies to billboards.
+The SVG format is particularly well suited for logos, which appear in website headers, emails, and print on anything from pamphlets to hoodies to billboards.
 Again, logos tend to be simpler in design, which lends nicely to the SVG format.

 Illustrations